 If you are an outdoor person that lives and breathes adventures, relocating to Louisville might be one of your top choices in your relocation list.

 What Are Some Notable Schools and Universities In Louisville?

 Louisville is home to several institutions of higher learning, including the University of Louisville, Bellarmine University, Jefferson Community and Technical College and Ivy Tech Community College of Indiana.

 Whether you are a student, someone planning to have a family or perhaps, you already have a family, moving to Louisville, KY, might just be one of the best decisions for consideration.

 How Much Would It Cost To Move To Louisville?

 Here at Sanelo, we understand that the cost of moving is of utmost importance to you.
 As such, we have provided some resources for you to obtain a not-to-exceed estimate, be it international moving or local moving.

 Would My Items Be Well Protected During The Move?

 Yes!
 Sanelo holds on to the belief that there’s no such thing as anyone’s belongings being anything less than personal.
-As such, we offer shipment protection with adaptable coverage designed to cover just about everything.
+Learn more about our shipment protection.